-The class of six former athletes include Joe Farley '97 from baseball, Joel Patch '09 from men's basketball, Krista O'Brien'02 from women's lacrosse, Mike Marr '08 from track and field, Colin Howlett '90 from football and Lindsay Nevins '05 from women's soccer.
+The class of five former athletes include Joe Farley '97 from baseball, Joel Patch '09 from men's basketball, Mike Marr '08 from track and field, Colin Howlett '90 from football and Lindsay Nevins '05 from women's soccer.

 Howlett was a First Team All-American as the center for the football team and a two-time All-MAC selection as well.
 The 1990 Blair Heaton Award winner helped the football team to a pair of MAC Championships in 1987 and 1989.

 Farley was a standout pitcher for the baseball team and still ranks among the best in school history in career pitching wins, career strikeouts and career Earned Run Average.
 He was drafted by the Chicago White Sox in 1996 and played in the minor leagues.
 He still owns the team record for wins in a season for the Class A Hickory Crawdads.

 Nevins was a four-time All-MAC selection, MAC Rookie of the Year in 2001 and a First Team selection in 2002 and 2003.
 She ranks among the top five in all of the major offensive records categories for career and season.
 She remains the school record holder for shots attempted in a career.

 Marr was a standout jumper for the Susquehanna indoor and outdoor track and field squads.
 He earned All-American honors as a high jumper in 2007 and also finished ninth in the high jump at the 2008 outdoor championships.
 In 2008, he won the Landmark high jump title and was second in the triple jump and fourth in the long jump.